 Traumatic Brain Injury Programs:

 Most of the patients involved in TBI programs are in need of increased safety awareness and help with short-term memory loss.
 Some of their symptoms, such as poor memory, poor decision-making, impulsivity and disorientation, mimic those of dementia.
-The hope for many is for some of their cognition to be regained, but the outcomes are individualized and full or even partial recovery may not be possible.
+The hope is to regain full cognition, but outcomes are individualized, and full or even partial recovery may not be possible.

-· What security measures are in place to ensure safety?
+- What security measures are in place to ensure safety?

-· What types of activities will my loved one be able to participate in?
+- What types of activities will my loved one be able to participate in?

-· Is there any type of rehabilitation program available to help with the decline of activities of daily living?
+- What rehabilitation program(s) are available to help with the decline in activities of daily living?